GED In New Hampshire

 Regardless of whether you recently left high school or you are an adult who in the past never completed high school, getting the HSE (high school equivalency) diploma will be the ticket for you.

-The New Hampshire HSE diploma is the equivalency of a standard high school diploma and is accepted as such by employers, government agencies, and colleges across North America.
+The GED New Hampshire diploma is the equivalency of a standard high school diploma and is accepted as such by employers, government agencies, and colleges across North America.
 Holders of a high school or high school equivalency diploma will, on average, make some $9500 more annually than workers without the credential.

 For more information: